Rummy Nose Tetra (Hemigrammus rhodostomus)

 The Rummy-nose tetra is a torpedo-shaped fish, and its body colour is a translucent silvery colour with a greenish tint.
 Iridescent green scales are frequently seen on the fish at the point where the fontanel meets the body, and they have a vibrant red colour nose which is quite striking.
 The tail has a zebra-like design of black and white horizontal stripes.

-This species has a peaceful nature and can tolerate slightly higher temperatures, but they may be quite sensitive to a change in water parameters, so you need to be careful.
+This species has a peaceful nature and can tolerate slightly higher temperatures, but they may be pretty sensitive to a change in water parameters, so you need to be careful.

 |Scientific Name||Hemigrammus rhodostomus|

 |Best kept as||Groups 6+|

 |Lifespan||4 - 8 years|

 |Temperature||75 - 81 ℉ (23.9 - 27.2 ℃)|